thedzy/Python/Scripts/jss_Downloaders/README.md

 # jss_downloaders
-A collecttion of scripts to download jamf data for offline searching
+A collecttion of scripts to download jamf data for offline searching *Note: You will need to include the python scripts Dialogs/popup_userpass.py and ProgressBar/progress_bar5b.py

 ## download_jss_advancedsearches.py
 Downloads the Advanced search criterias.